aggrawal-ankur/gitbook/content/docs/debugging/practical-pdb/t3a.md

         0x00007ffff7f9d6e0 - 0x00007ffff7faae78 is .bss in /lib/x86_64-linux-gnu/libc.so.6
 ```

-Since we have run the debugee once, now the shared libraries have been mapped in the `mmap` region of the VAS.
+Now the shared libraries have been mapped in the `mmap` region.
 And these extra mappings are for them.

 ---

 ### What gets mapped?

-Use readelf and print the program headers table.
+Let's print the program headers table.
 ```bash
 $ readelf hello -l